-Technical Skill Standard Examples of Necessary Activities to be Performed (not all inclusive) Critical Thinking Critical thinking ability sufficient for the application of course concepts to the laboratory or practicum environment.
+Critical Thinking Critical thinking ability sufficient for the application of course concepts to the laboratory or practicum environment.
 Students should be able to identify problems and propose innovative solutions to situations observed in the laboratory/practicum environment.
 Students should also be able to apply principles learned in the classroom to situations observed in the laboratory/practicum environment.
 Interpersonal Behavior Interpersonal abilities sufficient to interact with individuals and groups from diverse backgrounds.
 Students should demonstrate an ability to establish rapport with colleagues and members of the community.
 Communication Verbal communication abilities sufficient for interaction with others in oral and written form using the English language.
 Students should be able to document and maintain records of information and ideas from the laboratory/practicum experience.
 Students should also be able to articulate ideas effectively through oral (group discussions, public presentations) or written (scientific poster, manuscript writing, grant writing) means.

 Motor Skills Gross and fine motor abilities sufficient to provide safe and effective use of equipment; including the ability to sufficiently use a computer and required software.
 Students should have sufficient manual dexterity to calibrate and use laboratory instruments to perform protocols that require the use of fine motor skills.
 Students should also demonstrate an ability to complete assignments through the required computer systems.
 Hearing Ability to communicate with others in the laboratory/practicum environment; ability to hear sufficiently to provide safe and effective use of equipment.
 Students should demonstrate an ability to communicate with others in the laboratory/practicum environment.
 Students should demonstrate an ability to monitor equipment alarms and signals.
 Students should also demonstrate an ability to complete online audiovisual presentations.
 Visual Visual ability sufficient for observation and assessment necessary in the laboratory/practicum environment.
 Students should demonstrate an ability to observe their surroundings and what they are working on.
 Students should demonstrate an ability to monitor laboratory techniques involving reactions that generate visible results at different stages.
 Students should demonstrate an ability to complete reading assignments and watch audiovisual presentations.

-Tactile Tactile ability sufficient for the safe and effective operation of laboratory procedures and equipment.
-Students should demonstrate an ability to feel what they are working on in situations where laboratory techniques require the tactile confirmation of results.
+Tactile - Students should demonstrate an ability to feel what they are working on in situations where laboratory techniques require the tactile confirmation of results. --------- --- ---